sajjadGG/book-python/basics/oop/type-annotation.rst

 Rationale
 ---------
 * All classes are types
-* Always depend upon abstraction not an implementation (SOLID Dependency Inversion Principle).
-More information in :ref:`OOP SOLID`
+* Always depend upon abstraction not an implementation (SOLID Dependency Inversion Principle)
+* More information in `OOP SOLID`

 >>> class Astronaut:
 ...     pass